carpentries-lab/good-enough-practices/_extras/etherpad_template.md

 * Break 15.30-15.45
 * Project organization 15:45-16.05 (20 mins)
 * Keeping track of changes 16.05-16.30 (25 mins)
+* Manuscripts (optional)
 * Wrap up and feedback 16.30-16.45 (15 mins)

 ## Attendees

-Please write your name below to confirm attendance
+Please write your name below to confirm attendance, and one thing you're hoping to get out of this workshop:

 1.
 2.